wareya/faucmix/README.md

 # Interface Outline

-fauxmix uses a push method for audio in order to avoid certain timing-related problems.
-This means there's a certain function that you need to call every single frame, even if nothing interesting is happening (no new events).
+fauxmix uses a push method for commands in order to avoid certain timing-related problems.
+This means there's certain functions that you need to call every single frame, even if nothing interesting is happening (no new events).

+If the time between these two functions dramatically spikes, sound hitches may occur.

 Most "event" functions schedule an update.
 If you try to read info about the state that they're modifying, it actually reads from a shadow copy that was